nvmwill/nexmo-developer/_documentation/en/video/server-sdks/php.md

 ### Creating Sessions

-To create an OpenTok Session, use the `createSession($options)` method of the Vonage Video client.
+To create a Session, use the `createSession($options)` method of the Vonage Video client.
 The `$options` parameter is an optional array used to specify the following:

-- Setting whether the session will use the OpenTok Media Router or attempt to send streams directly between clients.
+- Setting whether the session will use the  Media Router or attempt to send streams directly between clients.

 - Setting whether the session will automatically create archives (implies use of routed session)

 - Specifying a location hint.

-The `getSessionId()` method of the `OpenTok\Session` instance returns the session ID, which you use to identify the session in the Vonage Video client libraries.

 ```php
 use Vonage\Video\MediaMode;